siddarth-patil/DaftRentalBot/README.md

 ## Usage

 To use DaftRentalBot, you will need to have a Daft account and provide your login credentials in the `.env` file.
 You will also need to specify your search filters in the `.env` file.
+You can do so by editing [this](.env) file.

 To start the bot, run the following command: